Frequently Asked Questions

 What if I need additional help from my door to the vehicle?

 All GIFT drivers are trained in basic medical transport to assist those who need a little extra assistance.
 They will help you from your front door, to the vehicle, and to the door of your destination.
 Please request additional assistance in the notes on the app.
+Wheelchair users must select wheelchair in the app or specify on the phone when booking that you need a wheelchair compatible vehicle.

 Are the vehicles equipped with bike racks?

 Yes.
-All GIFT vehicles are equipped with bike racks, making it easier for individuals or families to hop a ride on GIFT to any of the many pathways in Idaho Falls.
+All GIFT vehicles are equipped seasonally with bike racks, making it easier for individuals or families to hop a ride on GIFT to any of the many pathways in Idaho Falls.

 What is the rider age minimum?

 Children must be old enough to ride alone and sit unattended in the GIFT vehicle without a car seat.
 The child must be able to read and follow instructions.
-It is The child’s legal guardian who must provide permission, assume liability, and determine if the child is able to ride a GIFT vehicle.
+The child’s legal guardian must provide permission, assume liability, and determine if the child is able to ride a GIFT vehicle.

 Do the vehicles have car seats?